 He made a conscientious effort to go to a political route instead of a military route.

-That's illegal, that's punishable under the UCMJ.
+That's punishable under the UCMJ.

-Listen, I'm just gonna tell you something.
+Listen, I'm just going to tell you something.

-Every aspect of this, just like with the Russia witch hunt is corrupt.
+Every aspect of this, just like with the Russia witch hunt, is corrupt.

 And all of it goes back to the, you know, I guess these people just think they're so smart.